remix-run/remix/docs/api/conventions.md

 ### devServerPort

-The port number to use for the dev server.
+The port number to use for the dev websocket server.
 Defaults to 8002.

 ## File Name Conventions